How does fat loss and body composition work on the Carnivore Diet?

 During adaptation you may experience increased soreness.
 Explosiveness takes some time (the highly glycolytic stuff) to get back.
 Strength generally goes up quite rapidly, but athletes can take up to 3 months to get fully back up to speed before dominating to new heights.

-But if you want to find a diet where you can feel and perform amazing while having health (ENERGY, FOCUS and VITALITY) I think this diet is one where you can have your steak and eat it too.
+If you want to find a diet where you can feel and perform amazing while having health (ENERGY, FOCUS and VITALITY), the Carnivore Diet is one where you can have your steak and eat it too.

 Before diving into some of the common questions PLEASE read this on “TINKERING” with the Carnivore Diet.
 It’s absolutely not something you want to do when starting.
 But for thriving carnivores that want to tinker, there are strategies to stay on protocol while optimizing for various variables like strength or size or fat loss or endurance or performance.

 Post Workout Carbs and Cortisol

 Many people worry about the elevated cortisol.
-And post workout carbs is often used as a strategy to lower cortisol post-workout.
+Post workout carbs are often used as a strategy to lower cortisol post-workout.
 But these transient spikes in cortisol isn’t something to worry about.
 Your steak is all you need.
-As a thriving carnivore your chronic systemic inflammation is low day in and day out.
-Your non-carnivore bodybuilding friends have higher amounts of chronic systemic inflammation.
+As a thriving carnivore, your chronic systemic inflammation is low day in and day out.
 Acute inflammation from a workout is good and natural.
 Your delta between your chronic systemic inflammation and your localized acute inflammation as a carnivore is large which is good, your body knows how to allocate resources most effectively to repair and grow those muscles you just put to work.
 Just feed it the resources it needs.
 Steak.
 Your non-carnivore friends have a smaller delta between their chronic systemic inflammation and their localized acute inflammation.
 They likely have chronically higher cortisol levels and allocation of resources for repair are not as efficiently resourced because some need to go help the whole body inflammation (chronic) and some to the (acute).
 It’s important to see the forest through the trees.

 Plus, there’s no difference in glycogen replenishment eating immediately vs 4 hr post-workout.